25 Apr How to Diagnose Ignition Failure and Steps to Rectifying a Failed Ignition

 What to Do if Your Ignition is Faulty

-The good news is that in most cases, ignitors can be replaced relatively inexpensively.
+The good news is that in most cases, replacing ignitors remains fairly inexpensive.
 A hot surface ignitor, for example, generally costs between $25 and $50.
-Likewise, most components that can lead to a faulty ignition can be replaced at a reasonable cost.
+Likewise, most components that lead to a faulty ignition offer replacements at a reasonable cost.

-However, you shouldn’t attempt to replace an ignitor, wiring, or any other components of your furnace if you’re not experienced in doing so.
+However, replacing an ignitor, wiring, or any other components of your furnace requires sufficient experience.
 Your furnace is your home’s heat source and may also provide energy for heating your hot water, but it can also be a safety hazard — namely, if a homeowner attempts a DIY repair and fails to do it appropriately.
 Plus, a botched repair or replacement can lead to a more costly repair by a qualified HVAC technician later.
-So, while avoiding the cost of hiring a professional may seem savvy, don’t attempt to replace the ignitor or any other part of your home’s heating system if you’re not well-versed in the process.
-Your family’s safety and comfort are well worth the cost of hiring a pro.
+So, while avoiding the cost of hiring a professional seems savvy, attempting replacing the ignitor or any other part of your home’s heating system remains difficult for those DIYers not well-versed in the process.
+Your family’s safety and comfort remain well worth the cost of hiring a pro.